(post updated in March, 2021)

 There’s a reason this tip is first on the list, and that’s because I can’t emphasize strongly enough how much I wish I’d done this.
 Launch an affiliate program.
 Launch an affiliate program.
 Launch an affiliate program.
 JUST DO IT!

 Affiliate programs are basically an internet version of a commission-based sales program.
 You pay bloggers and influencers either a percent of sales or a flat rate for each order they bring in (tracked through custom links).
 I know what you’re thinking- “I’m a small business with a tiny budget, I can’t afford to slash my profit margin even more!”
-I’m here to tell you to stop that thought process right now.
+Stop that thought process right now.
 If you don’t have an affiliate program, you’re missing out on incalculable amounts of free advertising.
 Advertising that often goes directly to your target market, by way of bloggers.

 Because I’m a blogger with a conscience and a desire to accomplish much more than paying my own bills, I frequently promote products that I make no money from.
 It’s important to me that my followers trust me and know that I don’t base my recommendations solely on potential profits.
 However, due to human nature and a need to pay my four rescue dogs’ ridiculous vet bills, I always feel more compelled to post and write more regularly about products that offer me a commission.